saifali1035/Python101/README.md

 3. prog to detect double space in string
 4. replace it with single string from 3
 5. use escape sequence - "Dear Saif, Can you please help \"me\".
 Thanks!"

+## Chapter-4

+1. List - containers to store a set of elements of any data type, it is ordered.

+2. List slicing can be done same as string slicing.

+3. List indexing can be done and items of list can be done accesed using index starting with 0.

+4. List Methods -

+sort() - sorting in ascending order, cant be done with strings

+reverse() - reverse the given list

+append() - append an elements to last of the list

+insert() - takes 2 elements and add elements to a index

+pop() - removes an elements from a index and returns it

+remove() - removes the first matching elements

+5. Tuple - Immutable datatype (cannot be changed).

+6. Tuple Methods

+count() - counts the number of occurance of the elements

+index() - returns the index of element's first occurance

+## Chapter-4 Practice set

+1. list to store seven fruits entered by user

+2. Accept marks of seven students and sort them

+3. Check that a tuple cannot be changed in python

+4. Program to sum a list with 4 numbers

+5. count number of zeroes in this tuple - (0,9,88,76,4,0,15,9,0)